EpohDespair/pandas-challenge/README.md

 # pandas-challenge
 # Heroes of Pymoli

 # This is an analysis of in-game purchases for the game 'Heroes of Pymoli'.
+Analysis is done in Jupyter Notebook.